 “Mr. Obnoxious, on the other hand, is pretty entertaining.”

 Mr Obnoxious Is Not For Everyone

 No, Mr. Obnoxious is not for everyone.

-He dances however he likes – mostly badly – with whomever happens to be nearby.
-He sings loudly even though he can’t really keep a tune, and he will do random things like call-out a 27-year old for calling herself over-the-wall and then agree that she’s on to something when he hears she’s a model.
+He dances however he likes, often badly if on his own, and with whomever happens to be nearby.
+He sings loudly, even though he can’t really keep a tune.
+And will do random things, like call-out a 27-year old for calling herself over-the-wall, and then agree that she’s on to something when he hears she’s a model.

 Different alcohols surfaces a different intensity of Mr. Obnoxious.
 Too much beer is rather innocuous, but too much spirits – heavens help – extremely noxious!

-Mr. Obnoxious has been known to start ice-down-shirt-and-pants wars and once, New Year’s Party 2012 if the annals are reliable, photos would have us believe he grappled nearby party-goers, constraining their arms behind their backs and… let’s just say, a dance creepily similar to dry humping was involved.
+Mr. Obnoxious has been known to start ice-down-shirt-and-pants wars and once, New Year’s Party 2012 if the annals are reliable, photos would have us believe he grappled nearby party-goers.

-For all his flaws, I admire that about Mr. Obnoxious and want to be more like him – sans alcohol.
+For all his flaws, I admire that about Mr. Obnoxious and want to be more like him.